library-data-platform/ldp/doc/User_Guide.md

 * `id` is the record ID.
 * `data` is the source data, usually a JSON object.
 * `updated` is the date and time when the data were updated.
-* `tenant_id` is reserved for future use in consortial environments.

 For example: